Shradhdha03/node-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and express.

-In the project directory, you can run to build React UI for distribution:
+To build React UI for distributing, you can run

 ### `cd .\client\`